rickosborne/cascades/md/05-0-5-descent.md

 I was in the First Class galley when the tail of the plane exploded.

 You don't have to see something like that happen to know that it did.
-When there's a sudden loud booming noise that reverb-fades into a howling wind just before your ears pop and you find that you can't breathe too-cold air, well, what else could have happened?
+When there's a sudden loud booming noise that reverb-fades into a howling wind just before your ears pop, and you find that you can't breathe too-cold air, well, what else could have happened?

 The ground fell away from my feet and the bulkhead rushed sideways to meet my face.
 I got my arms up in time, but I felt something snap in my right forearm before it stopped feeling anything.
 A second later and someone was screaming into my ear.

-"Lily!
+"Alex!
 Are you okay?"
-My brain was working in reverse and I knew it was a she who was shaking me before I could come up with a name or face.
+My brain was working in reverse.
+I knew it was a woman who was shaking me before I could come up with a name or face.
 Pamela.
-"Are?
-You?
-O?
-Kay?"
+"Are‽ You‽ O‽ Kay‽"
 Each syllable was its own question, punctuated with another shake, underlined with a jolt up my right arm.

 I struggled to pull frozen razor-blade air into my lungs.